The Cookieless Future: How to Maintain Accurate Measurement and Prioritize Consumer Privacy

 While laws and web browser restrictions were enacted prior to the release of the GDPR, it was this regulation that served as the catalyst for consumer privacy to earn a prominent place in every marketer’s mind.
 In fact, more than 60 countries have followed the GDPR by creating or proposing other privacy laws.

 Plus, browsers like Safari, Chrome, and Firefox regularly unveil more stringent tracking changes that block both first- and third-party tracking cookies in an effort to protect consumers online privacy.
+However, Chrome, the world’s leading internet browser, reversed its decision to eliminate third-party cookies in July 2024.

 With these restrictions, measuring consumer interactions with marketing and advertising is getting more difficult, but it’s not impossible.
 Consumer privacy and accurate measurement can coexist to deliver a personalized experience for the end customer.